So You’ve Got a Wart…

 Caused by human papilloma viruses (HPVs) and transmitted via touch or contaminated surfaces, warts are so common that you’re nearly guaranteed to get one over the course of your life.
 These small, rough skin growths, which can show up anywhere, typically affect the hands, feet or genitals.
 They’re usually harmless but can be bothersome and embarrassing.

 Part of what makes warts so frustrating is their stubbornness: they can take months or even years to go away on their own—and some never do.
 If you’re tired of waiting, you could try salicylic acid, which is available in over-the-counter treatment kits.
 It won’t resolve matters overnight but could speed up the process by eroding the wart a little bit at a time.
-(Are your toes suffering from other issues, too?
-Try these tips for avoiding sore feet.)

 Another option is visiting a dermatologist, who can administer more aggressive removal methods such as freezing the wart off with liquid nitrogen, burning it away with an electrical charge, or cutting it out with surgical tools.
 These treatments may not be covered by medical insurance, so find out ahead of time whether you’ll be paying out of pocket.